Danmoreng/mtg-pwa/ai_docs/QWEN.md

 1. **Human‑Centric Development**: The human sets up the environment, runs dev server, and performs manual testing.
 2. **AI as Assistant**: The AI proposes designs, code changes, and tests; it does **not** execute dev server or test commands.
 3. **Clear Boundaries**: The AI never runs `npm run dev/test` but may run `npm run build` to check for compilation errors.
 For manual testing and verification, the human runs the dev server.
+The AI should ask the human to run tests and provide the results in a special text file.
 4. **Traceability**: Every AI‑proposed change must be logged in a dedicated **AI changelog** (see "Changelog Discipline").

 ## Development Workflow